OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ```

 We can optionally inspect the variable service template.
-This template contains all possible elements having conditions assigned.
+This template contains all possible elements having conditions assigned, as presented in Figure 2.
+For example, the MySQL database has a condition assigned that checks if the enterprise deployment artifact is present.

 ```shell linenums="1"
 # (optional) Inspect variable service template